juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 <details>
 <summary>**Mount Pod not created**</summary>

-Use `kubectl describe <app-pod-name>` to view the events of the current application pod, and confirm that it has entered the mounting process, and is not a scheduling failure or other errors unrelated to mounting JuiceFS.
+Use `kubectl describe <app-pod-name>` to view the events of the current application Pod, and confirm that it has entered the mounting process, and is not a scheduling failure or other errors unrelated to mounting JuiceFS.

 If the application pod's event is: